-- a) Overtime worked shall be compensated for at the following rates: - i) Time and one-half for first four (4) overtime hours worked after a normal full time work day, and - ii) Double time for all hours worked in excess of four (4) overtime hours worked after a normal full time work day. - iii) Double time for all hours worked on day of rest. - b) An employee who works on a designated holiday which is not a scheduled work day, shall receive the regular day's pay, and shall receive additional compensation at the rate of double time for all hours worked; except for Christmas and New Year's when the additional compensation shall be the rate of double time and one-half for all hours worked. - b) e)-An employee on travel status who is required to travel on the Employer's business in excess of full-time hours shall be compensated at the applicable overtime rates for all hours travelled.
+- a) Overtime worked shall be compensated for at the following rates: - i) Time and one-half for the first four (4) overtime hours worked after a normal full time standard work day, and - ii) Double time for all hours worked in excess of four (4) overtime hours worked after a normal full time standard work day. - iii) Double time for all hours worked on day of rest. - b) An employee on travel status who is required to travel on the Employer's business in excess of full-time hours a standard work day shall be compensated at the applicable overtime rates for all hours travelled.
 The Employer may determine the means of such travel.